domain7/dev-wiki/react.md

 - increase number of developers who can assist on more projects, if developers know the same libraries and tools

 ### Other Choices?

-If considering implementing another state management solution, we'd recommend clearing it by one of the team leads.
-There may be existing solutions that most of our team will already know how to implement, and be able to build, debug and help with.
+If considering implementing another solution than our standard approach below, in a section, we recommend clearing it by one of the team leads.
+There may be an existing solution that most of our team will already know how to implement, build, debug and help with.

 ## Contents